 Feature Photo: Dominic Smith, 1B, Mets

 Editor’s Note: 2080 Baseball is publishing weekly profiles of former Perfect Game All-Americans as they progress through the professional ranks.
-The series will be published each Wednesday and run through the 2017 Perfect Game All-American Classic, to be held Sunday, August 14 at Petco Park in San Diego, CA. We’d also like to offer our special appreciation to David Rawnsley, Vice President of Player Personnel for Perfect Game, and Patrick Ebert, PG’s managing editor and scout, for their contributions to the PG in the Pros series.
+The series will be published each Wednesday and run through the 2017 Perfect Game All-American Classic, to be held Sunday, August 14 at Petco Park in San Diego, CA. We’d also like to offer our special appreciation to David Rawnsley, vice president of player personnel for Perfect Game, and Patrick Ebert, PG’s managing editor and scout, for their contributions to the PG in the Pros series.
 Click here to learn more about Perfect Game and the PG All-American Classic. – Mark Shreve

 Much of southern California is a hotbed of amateur baseball talent, but growing up in Gardena left Dominic Smith mostly obscured from major league scouts because his high school — Junipero Serra – has produced only a handful of draft picks, and none of whom have reached the major leagues.
 But despite this, Smith learned early to take advantage of his proximity to places like Orange County and San Diego where the eyes of big league ball clubs routinely scour for the best high school ballplayers, and where national showcase tournaments have sprouted, such as the Perfect Game All-American Classic (held at Petco Park) and the Area Code Games (held in Long Beach, CA).
 So it was that as a sophomore in high school, he started going to Perfect Game USA showcases in his area.